Reviews You Can Rely On

 Total Number of Pockets (Including Hydration) 11

-The Ultimate Direction Ultra Vest 6.0 is our favorite overall men's vest.
-That's thanks to durable and lightweight construction, excellent fit adjustments, and an easy-to-use hydration system.
+Why we love it: The Ultimate Direction Ultra Vest 6.0 is a durable, lightweight vest with excellent fit adjustments and an easy-to-use hydration system.
 Over long efforts, the fine mesh and soft edges helped prevent chafing.
-We found that the Comfort Cinch system works very well for controlling the movement of the pack, whether it is loaded or unloaded.
-This pack offers one of the higher overall capacities in our men's lineup at 10 liters yet retains an extremely low weight in its final form, delivering an outstanding balance of performance and weight.
-Only one other pack in our current test collection, the Nathan Pinnacle 12L, recorded a volume-to-weight ratio over 1.5.
-Unsurprisingly, these were both top scorers and among our favorite packs for all types of runs.
+The Comfort Cinch system is fantastic at limiting pack movement when running, whether fully loaded or lightly packed.
+This pack has one of the highest capacities at 10 liters yet remains extremely low weight, delivering an outstanding balance of performance and weight.

 Read more: Ultimate Direction Ultra Vest 6.0 review